Jihanger-997/utopian_orbit_blog/_posts/2021-08-14-Project-Divinity.markdown

 <hr>
 Sten is a powerful Battle Mage that needs to learn how to treat people better.
 He doesn't measure his words but is a good person nonetheless.
 His awakening is something expected and will be shown during the first part of the game, which will consist of four chapters.

-Tell me what you think about the game so far on either my email or social media.

-Have a good day!

 <hr>
 <hr>